erxes/erxes/docs/docs/plugin-tutorials/core-plugins/sales.md

 <img src="https://erxes-docs.s3.us-west-2.amazonaws.com/3.sales.gif" width="100%" alt="Creating sales pipeline with settings option"></img>

-When you’re creating you pipeline, you have keep it mind that all businesses are different and requires different stages to reach the final stage of selling a product.
+When you’re creating your pipeline, you have keep it mind that all businesses are different and requires different stages to reach the final stage of selling a product.
 Some companies use a five-stage pipeline, some use more than five, and some even use more than 10.

 Moreover, it all depends on the business.
 Before creating your Sales pipeline stages, please read the blog post will hopefullyl help you to set up your Sales pipeline effectively.

 <img src="https://erxes-docs.s3.us-west-2.amazonaws.com/4.sales.gif" width="100%" alt="Adding pipeline on sales pipeline "></img>

 **Step two.** Create your products and services

 The part of tracking your sales performance, connecting your products and services to your Sales pipeline is important step.
-In order to create your products and services, please go to Products & services plugin **here.**
+In order to create your products and services, please go to Products & services plugin <a href="https://docs.erxes.io/docs/plugin-tutorials/core-plugins/products">**here.**</a>

 <img src="https://erxes-docs.s3.us-west-2.amazonaws.com/5.sales.gif" width="100%" alt="Creating products and services on Sales.P"></img>

 **Step three.** Add properties on your sales pipeline

 To customize your Sales pipeline, you can create additional fields fits your unique needs from leads.
-To add new properties in your Sales pipeline card, you’ll need to go to Property plugin **here.**
+To add new properties in your Sales pipeline card, you’ll need to go to Property plugin <a href="https://docs.erxes.io/docs/plugin-tutorials/core-plugins/property">**here.**</a>

 <img src="https://erxes-docs.s3.us-west-2.amazonaws.com/6.sales.gif" width="100%" alt="Add properties on your Sales Pipeline"></img>

 **Step four.** Add campaign on your sales pipeline

-Aside from marketing emails, you can use Auto Campaigns to send automatic emails to be sent when you drag a card to a different stage as they progress along your Deal/Task/Ticket pipelines.
+You can use Auto Campaigns to send automatic emails to be sent when you drag a card to a different stage as they progress along your Deal/Task/Ticket pipelines.
+To create campaign on your sales pipeline using the guideline of <a href="https://docs.erxes.io/docs/plugin-tutorials/core-plugins/campaign">**the Campaign plugin**</a>.

 <img src="https://erxes-docs.s3.us-west-2.amazonaws.com/7.+sales.png+(asuudalt+bga+gif).png" width="100%" alt="Add campaign on your sales pipeline"></img>